elastic/examples/ElasticStack_graph_apache/README.md

       cat ./data/* | <path_to_logstash_root_dir>/bin/logstash -f secrepo_logstash.conf
     ```

 5. Check data availability.
 Once the index is indexed you can check to see if all the data is available in Elasticsearch.
-If you have downloaded all of the data from 2015-01-17 to the current day, you should get a `count` response greater than `300840` when you run the following command.
+If you have downloaded all of the data from 2015-01-17 to the current day, you should get a `count` response greater than `300840` when you run the following command (assumes default user).

     ```shell
-    curl -XGET localhost:9200/secrepo/_count -d '{
+    curl -XGET localhost:9200/secrepo/_count -d '{"query": {"match_all": {}}}' -u elastic:changeme
-    	"query": {
-    		"match_all": {}
-    	}
-    }'
     ```

 ### Configure Kibana for Index